Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Expression of Stokes matrices via the boundary values of solutions of isomonodromy equations

 \begin{rmk} The proof in \cite{Balser} didn't make use of any known results on the global behaviour of the functions $_kF_k$.
 In particular, the expression of the central connection factors $\widetilde{\Omega_0}$ of the meromorphic linear system $\frac{dF}{dz}=(E_{k+1}+\frac{A}{z})\cdot F$ are given in \cite[Formula 7.3-7.4]{Balser}.
 Following \cite[Formula 6.3]{Balser} (where our $C(E_{k+1},A_{k})$ is denoted by $\Omega_0$ there), the connection factor $\widetilde{\Omega_0}$ is related to the connection matrix by

 where (see the definition in \cite[Formula 5.2-5.3]{Balser}) the matrix $\widetilde{L}_0=L^{(k+1)}\cdot D$ with $D$ given by

 Thus the normalized connection matrix $C^{(k+1)}(A_{k})L^{(k+1)}$, what we are computing, differs from the connection factor $\widetilde{\Omega_0}$ by $D$.
-One checks that multiplying the formula \cite[Formula 7.3-7.4]{Balser} for $\widetilde{\Omega_0}$ by $D$ gives rise to the formula in Proposition \ref{explicitmCS} (provided that the replacement of the matrix $A$ by $-A$ and the irregular term $E_{k+1}$ by $\iota E_{k+1}$ are accounted for). \end{rmk}
+One checks that multiplying the formula \cite[Formula 7.3-7.4]{Balser} for $\widetilde{\Omega_0}$ by $D$ gives rise to the formula in Proposition \ref{explicitmCS} (provided that the replacement of the matrix $A$ by $-A$ and the irregular term $E_{k+1}$ by $\I E_{k+1}$ are accounted for). \end{rmk} \begin{rmk} We note that the expression $P_k(A) F(z;A) P_k(A)^{-1}$, with $F(z;A)$ the solution of the diagonalized equation \eqref{relequation} given as in Lemma \ref{hypersystem}, smoothly extends from $A\in\Herm(n)_0$ to $\Herm(n)$ and gives the fundamental solution of the equation \ref{eq:relativeStokes} for all $A$.
+In the meanwhile, the Stokes matrices of the equation \ref{eq:relativeStokes} are just

+i.e., the $P_k(A)$ conjugation of the ones of the diagonalized equation \eqref{relequation} given in Proposition \ref{explicitmCS}.
+The Stokes matrices $S_+\left(E_{k+1},\delta_{k+1}(A)\right)$ are real analytic function with respect to all $A\in\Herm(n)$, which also follows from the definition of the Stokes matrices of the nonresonant equation. \end{rmk}